digi-embedded/android-sample-systemgpu/README.md

 =========================================

 This application demonstrates the usage of the System Management - GPU API.
-It allows you to adjust the GPU multiplier and rotate an OpenGL cube while monitoring the module's temperature.
+It allows you to adjust the GPU multiplier and monitor the module's temperature while an OpenGL application is running and using the GPU.

 The value of the multiplier is between 1 and 64.
 When set to 1, the GPU is configured with the minimum frequency, while when set to 64 it is configured